Inga Arvad: Romance with John F. Kennedy and FBI investigation

-In November 1941, while John F. Kennedy served as an ensign in the U.S. Navy's Office of Naval Intelligence, he and Arvad began a romantic relationship. the FBI was already following Arvad because she was a resident alien.
+In November 1941, while John F. Kennedy served as an ensign in the U.S. Navy's Office of Naval Intelligence, he and Arvad began a romantic relationship.
+The FBI was already following Arvad because she was a resident alien.
 FBI Director J. Edgar Hoover expressed concerns that she was a German spy, given her contact with Adolf Hitler.
 When the FBI discovered that the "Ensign Jack" who had been visiting Arvad was, in fact, John F. Kennedy, they extended their investigation through wiretaps.
-There was no evidence found to show Arvad, who was still married to Paul Fejos, was guilty of "any wrongdoing".
+No evidence was found to show Arvad, who was still married to Paul Fejos, was guilty of "any wrongdoing".
 However, that did not deter Hoover's FBI from using listening devices when Arvad and Kennedy were together.

 Kennedy's superior officer, Captain Seymour A. D. Hunter, said that the U.S. Navy viewed Arvad as similar to Mata Hari.
 They thought she was using Kennedy to find out all she could about what was happening in the Navy Department.
 Captain Howard Klingman, then assistant director of the Office of Naval Intelligence, called Hunter into his office.
 Hunter was told that Kennedy needed to be put out of the Navy.
-Hunter pointed out that the situation was delicate because of Joseph P. Kennedy's having been United States Ambassador to the United Kingdom.
+Hunter pointed out that the situation was delicate because of Kennedy's father, Joseph P. Kennedy, having been United States Ambassador to the United Kingdom.
 However, he believed the young naval intelligence officer was not privy to information that would be "more than a bit embarrassing".
 Hunter advised that Kennedy be transferred to a seagoing unit.

 Kennedy was reassigned to a desk job in South Carolina in January 1942, and the relationship with Arvad ended after a few brief encounters.
 Kennedy later stated he thought Hoover might have had something to do with his transfer.
-Kennedy and Arvad knew they were being followed, and in the FBI transcripts of their encounters, they sometimes spoke to "whoever is listening".
 Arvad later reflected on her time with Kennedy as a "passing affair".